OsbornePro/NovaKey-Daemon/README.md

 * **Linux**

-  * X11/XWayland: keystroke injection works
+  * X11 / XWayland: keystroke injection can work (focused detection via X11 tooling)
-  * Wayland native: typing/focused app detection is limited; clipboard fallback may be used
+  * Wayland native: focused-app detection / typing may be limited; clipboard fallback may be used
 * **macOS**

   * Requires Accessibility permissions for automation paths